btcantrell02/DB_Management_Final/README.md

 # DB_Management_Final
+- Individually developed a C++ program to implement a simplified SQL SELECT statement for retrieving data from a multi-level security (MLS) relational database.
+- Processed SELECT, FROM, WHERE and ORDERBY clauses with supported classification levels with access control based on user clearance.
+- Parsed and executed complex queries with inclusion/exclusion of columns, multiple conditions, and sorting criteria.

 # Simplified SELECT Statement Implementation for MLS Relation
 This project involves implementing a simplified SELECT statement to retrieve information from a mulit-level security (MLS) relation.
 Each row in the MLS relation has an additional attribute named "TC" (classification), which can have one of four values: 4 (Top Secret), 3 (Secret), 2 (Confidential), and 1 (Unclassified).